Managing Grief

 • Don't be afraid to ask for help

-If you feel you may need help navigating the many emotions during your grief journey, please contact Sandy Black, Bereavement Coordinator of Richmond County Hospice, Inc. at 910-997-4464.
-Mrs. Black can also be contacted for additional information on any of the bereavement services.
+If you feel you may need help navigating the many emotions during your grief journey, please contact our Bereavement department of Richmond County Hospice, Inc. at 910-997-4464.
+We can also be contacted for additional information on any of the bereavement services.